 - a.
 APS-score: The results achieved in four designated subjects plus two NSC subjects will be taken into consideration.
-The results achieved in Life Orientation will not be taken into account. - b.
+The results achieved in Life Orientation will not be considered. - b.
 The required APS-score is 28 - c.
-Language requirement: A pass mark of 50-59% (level 4) in the language of teaching and learning concerning home language or first additional language level. - d.
-Prospective students will be subject to a selection process consisting of the following components: - e.
-Completion of psychometric selection tests. - f.
-Completion of a questionnaire that will be given at the testing centre; and - g.
-A possible interview with experts in a selection panel. - h.
-Particulars of the selection requirements and procedures are available on the web.
+Language requirement: Level 4 (50%-59%) for language of tuition

 - a.
-If required by the School director, students may be requested to undergo a further selection process before he/she can continue to the following study year.
+If required by the school director, students may be requested to undergo a further selection process before he/she can continue to the following study year.
 It includes students whose academic performance is, in terms of A-Rule 1.15, considered to be unsatisfactory. - b.
 With the view on practical work in the third and fourth study years, it is strongly recommended that a student must be in possession of a driver's license.
-The University cannot guarantee a placement regarding the Social work practicum B (BSWP471) for students who do not comply with this requirement.
+Also refer to HSC.1.28. - c.
 No student will be admitted to or allowed to register for a following academic year, unless the student has submitted written proof, at the date of registration, that he/she has not been convicted of any offence against a child, in terms of the Sexual Offences Act (Act 23 of 1957) and the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 32 of 2007 and that their name do not appear on Part B of the National Child Protection Register.

-- a.
+(How is this process managed?
+Add to Psychology as requirement as well? - d.
 The fees payable for the prescribed modules do not cover all the costs of the prescribed work.
 The student will be responsible to pay expenses related to all practical work.
-This include all practicum during the semester and university holidays. - b.
-Students are responsible for their own payment of registration fees to the SACSSP. - c.
-Students in their second year must submit proof of payment of this registration fees at the beginning of the semester in order for them to participate in the WIL component of the BSWI211, Casework: Theory and Practice A module. - d.
-Students may only change their study programme/curriculum with the written consent of the respective School directors. - e.
-No student is admitted to the module BSWP471 Social work practicum B unless he/she has passed all modules at the 1st, 2nd and 3rd year levels.
-The student can submit a written request to the School Director to obtain permission for admission to BSWP471 only if the outstanding module is a 1st semester module.
-Such a request will not be considered if the incomplete modules fall within the second semester, as this will clash with BSWP471 (Social work practicum B).
+This includes all practicum during the semester and university holidays.

+- e.
+Students are responsible for their own payment of registration fees to the SACSSP. - f.
+Students in their second year must submit proof of payment of this registration fees at the beginning of the semester for them to participate in the WIL component of the BSWI211, Casework: Theory and Practice A module. - g.
+Students may only change their study programme/curriculum with the written consent of the respective School directors. - h.
+Students should prove at the end of their third and fourth years that they have complied with all requirements of the practical works. - Due to statutory requirements, no student will be allowed to register for Social Work in the second, third or fourth year, unless registered as a Student Social Worker in terms of the Social Service Professions Act (Act 110 of 1978). - j.
+Also refer to HSC.1 of this yearbook. - k.
+The selection of third year level Sociology (SOCY) modules depends on the availability of these modules at their campus of registration. - Students need to pass at the methods of social work and the oral exam in BSWP471 to pass the module.
+Failing any of these assessments results failing the module and the student will have to repeat the module in totality.
+Also refer to HSC.1.14
-BSWP471, the competency block practicum module will be cancelled for a student when the student:

-- fail more than one module in the 1st semester (on any year level); or - the student does not have participation to write an exam for any module.

-When this module is cancelled, the student will have to redo the module BSWP471 in its totality.

-- f.
-Students should prove at the end of their third and fourth years that they have complied with all requirements of the practical works. - g.
-Due to statutory requirements, no student will be allowed to register for the subject Social Work in the second, third or fourth year, unless registered as a Student Social Worker in terms of the Social Service Professions Act (Act 110 of 1978).

-- h.
-Also refer to HSC.1 of this yearbook. - i.
-The selection of third year level Sociology (SOCY/SOCL) modules depends on the availability of these modules at their campus of registration. - j.
-Students need to pass all the methods of social work in BSWP471 in order to pass the module.
-Failing any of the methods results that the student fails the module and the student will have to repeat the module in totality. - k.
-A student needs to comply with the following conditions regarding BSWP471 (Social work Practicum B) to be able to continue with this module in the second semester.
-If a student does not comply with these conditions, the module will be cancelled and the student will have to redo the module in its totality.
-The conditions are; - i. the student has passed all modules on year level 1, 2 or 3; and - ii. the student has passed at least five of the six social work modules on the 4th year level by the end of the first semester. - iii. the student need to have a participation mark for all social work modules on 4th year level to be able to write the exam; and - iv. the student has not cancelled any of the 4th year level modules. - v.
-If BSWP471 is cancelled due to not meeting the conditions as set in rule HSC.15.9(e), the student can continue with BSWI471.

 - a.
 Students should comply with the pre-requisites of modules as stipulated in the lists of modules HSC.2, before progressing to follow-up modules; - b.
-Students must sign the prescribed service learning agreement with the practice organisation and University before any BSWP471 (Social work practicum B) placement can be finalised; - c.
+Students must sign the prescribed service-learning agreement with the practice organisation and University before any BSWP471 (Social work practicum B) placement can be finalised; - c.
 All students must register for the compulsory critical outcome module (level 7). - d.
-Students who received an incomplete mark for the practicum of the following modules will not get admission to the examinations: BSWI211, BSWI221, BSWI321, BSWI322, BSWI312 and BSWI313. - e.
-Students must take note that curricula G402P and G403P phased out. - f.
-Students need to obtain a participation mark of at least 50% for all the modules in the fourth year to get admission to the examination.
-Students need to have a minimum of 50% for an exam paper in order to pass the examination.
+Students must take note that curricula G402P and G403P phased out. - e.
+Students need to obtain a module mark of at least 50% for all the modules in the fourth year to pass. - f.
+The following modules will be assessed continuously: BSWP321, BSWG419, BSWG414, BSWG412, BSWG416, BSWI411, BSWI471 and BSWP471